 Even Cowboys Get the Blues

-Even Cowboys Get the Blues is a mish-mash of the American past and present, following the spider-web of lies that must be spun to create a national identity.
-The work draws on my own experiences as a queer Brown person who has lived in rural, big-city, and suburban US and my love and disdain for each of these landscapes.
-In the work, I team up the big-city elite with the rural poor to ask how we prop up the great American idiocracy.
+The work is a mish-mash of the American past and present, following the spider-web of lies that must be spun to create a national identity.
+Cowboys draws on my own experiences as a queer Brown person who has lived in rural, big-city, and suburban US and my love and disdain for each of these landscapes.
+It asks, “how has capitalism made colonialism a comfortable, safe experience?”

 Creative Team includes Daniel Archibald and Isa Hussain, with support from Zach Donovan.